iamhaingo/iamhaingo.github.io/_pages/about.md

 🧑🏽‍💻 M.Sc. in AI for Science at AIMS South Africa.

-🧬 My research interest is the application of artificial intelligence in scientific domain.
+🧬 Highly motivated in using generative ML for scientific discovery in high impact domain such as healthcare and climate change.

 <!--